 Rental Income Taxation: France-UAE Convention Article 5

-Article 5 of the France-UAE convention (headed "Income from immovable property") establishes that real estate income (rents, property revenue) is taxable in the country where the property is situated.
+Article 5 of the France-UAE convention of 19 July 1989 establishes that real estate income (rents, property revenue) is taxable in the State where the property is situated.
 A rental property in the UAE falls under UAE taxation jurisdiction.

 UAE Taxation of Rental Income: A rental property generating income depends on the owner's tax residency:

 Tax Treatment (Convention-based reading): Article 5 of the 1989 France-UAE convention attributes the right to tax income from immovable property to the State in which the property is situated — here, the UAE.
-Article 19, paragraph 1, of the convention (elimination of double taxation as regards France) applies a credit equal to the French tax that would have been due on the same income, which effectively neutralises the French income tax on that revenue (the income is, however, retained in the base for the calculation of the effective rate applicable to the rest of the French-source income).
+For rental income, Article 19, paragraph 1, of the convention (elimination of double taxation) grants the French-resident beneficiary a credit equal to the French tax corresponding to that income, which effectively neutralises the French income tax on that revenue (the income is, however, retained in the base for the calculation of the effective rate applicable to the rest of the French-source income).
 The UAE does not impose personal income tax on rental revenue (Federal Decree-Law n° 47/2022 only covers Corporate Tax for businesses).
-Result for an individual French resident: no French income tax on the UAE rental, but the income must be reported as part of worldwide income (form n° 2042 with its foreign-income annexe n° 2047), and it enters the taux effectif.
+Result for an individual French resident: no French income tax on the UAE rental, but full disclosure remains required (form 2047 annexed to the 2042 return), and the income enters the taux effectif.

 Capital Gains on Real-Estate Sales: Article 11 of the 1989 Convention